Thursday, September 9, 2010

 Lou Reed

-The other day when it was forty below outside I was hankering for a dose of mental therapy.
-So I made a linocut of Lou Reed.
-Why?
-It’s anyone’s guess.
+The other day when it was uber cold outdoors I thought an antidote might be a hit of mental therapy.
+So I broke out a piece of linoleum and began a cut of Lou Reed.

-Maybe it’s because of that “School of Hard Knocks” face and the quintessential New Yorker ‘tude.
+That “School of Hard Knocks” face and the quintessential New Yorker ‘dude seems irresistible.

-Another one of my musical heroes is Neko Case.
+Another musician I admire is Neko Case.
 I’m hoping to do a colour print of her, maybe using the reduction method.

 Here’s more info on this print.